CENTRE OF ATHENS

 Address: Kallirois Avenue & Amvr.
 Frantzi Str. (closest Metro Station: Syggrou-Fix

-AROUND THE SUITES
+AROUND URBAN SUITES

 Flisvos Marina is Greece’s first exclusive marina to offer large-scale mooring capacity for mega-yacht owners from Greece and abroad.
 Whether you have a boat and you are ready to explore the Greek islands or you are a visitor to Athens, Flisvos Marina is one of the best destinations for entertainment and relaxation.
 Take a stroll through the imposing waterside pedestrian road or enjoy the Marina in one of the surrounding cafes, restaurants, and shops.